 Studies Scandinavian crime-fiction literature and cinema since 1965, approaching crime fiction as a changing cultural artifact.
 Analyzes major issues and texts in the genre and its public status, while also training students in critical approaches to study of popular literature and culture.
 Offered: jointly with SCAND 315; Sp.

-Offers an evidence-based analysis of globalization that addresses how individual are affected personally as well as economically amidst the market-led processes of global integration.
-Pays particular attention to how macro-economic reforms have come together with micro innovations, thus indicating how personal behavior is organized by market forces.
+Offers an evidence-based analysis of globalization that addresses how individuals are affected personally as well as economically a midst the market-led processes of global integration.
 Offered: jointly with GEOG 323; A.

 JSIS D 354 Modern China: From Empire to Republics (5) Dong